Skip to main content

 1. Home

-How we respond to Emergency Calls
+How we respond to keep Essex safe

 Do you know what happens when you dial 999?

-Our Control Room Officers will work to reassure you while a crew are on their way to you.
+When you call 999 our Control Room Officers will work to reassure you while a crew are on their way to you.
 Usually this is the closest crew but it could be a crew that has specialist equipment, like our Animal Rescue Unit which is based in Chelmsford or our Swift Water Rescue trained firefighters who are based around the county.

 Not only does the Control Room answers emergency calls, but the team also works to move resources to different areas in the county based on risk.
 We carefully monitor and analyse the risk factors in each area and the Control Room moves crews around the county as needed to cover Essex effectively and safely.